XenBuddha/dotfiles/README.md

 ### install.sh

 Finds dot files in home then if the original file exists, creates a backup to {file}.dtbak.
 Once backed up to {file}.dtbak symlink the new dotfile in place.
-Then the script will finish by installing stuff as you require.
+Then the script will finish by installing stuff as required.